lumeland/lume.land/docs/creating-pages/shared-data.md

 ---
 title: Shared data
-description: Creating shared data that can be used between different pages
+description: Add custom data that can be shared by all pages in a directory
 order: 5
 ---